infra-grails/infra-solr/README.md

 - Add more cores to `solr.xml`.
 Copy `core` folder for each.
 - And so on.

 *4. Use helper classes* to build your own cool Solr binding.

-Take a look on `SolrService` and `SolrQueryBuilder`, make service and subclass Builder for every core you use.
+Take a look on `SolrService` and `SolrQueryBuilder`, create your custom service, inject `SolrService`, and subclass Builder for every core you use.

 *5. When you're going on production*, remember to set up http server conf.

 Example is in plugin's `grails-app/conf/Config.groovy` source.

 That's all.
 Plugin is about simplifying the basics of Solr while you're making all the creativity yourself, not about autosolving all your problems :)